Mthew/product-nest-auth-api/doc/context.md

 - Environment-based configuration
 - Database migrations (TypeORM synchronize in development only)
-- AI service failover mechanisms
 - Comprehensive error handling and logging

 ## 🎯 Key Business Rules

-1. **Patient Data Access**: Sellers can access patient records for business purposes
-2. **Admin Privileges**: Admins have full access to all product and patient records
+1. **Admin Privileges**: Admins have full access to all product records
-3. **AI Diagnosis**: Only admins can generate AI diagnosis
-4. **Medical History**: Automatically tracked with timestamps
-5. **Data Validation**: Strict validation on all product and patient data inputs
+2. **Data Validation**: Strict validation on all product data inputs

 ## 🔄 CQRS Implementation